Using xeoServices: A Practical Example

 Example Viewer Link

-You can instantly preview the result in your browser using the viewerUrl
+You can instantly preview the result in your browser using the viewerUrl from the log:

 https://xeo.vision/app/load?url=...&type=xkt